First Spark: Empowering First Generation Immigrants to Build Financial Footing in the U.S.

 What are Our Key Requirements?

-To guide our design process, we established clear requirements that would shape and inform each concept.
+To guide our design process, I also established clear requirements that would shape and inform each concept.
 These requirements acted as parameters and constraints, ensuring each concept aligned with project objectives and user research insights.

 Develop